 8. Use Toys

 Another great way to make taking a break feel sexy is to bring some toys in.
-Have your boyfriend take a breather, then break out a vibrator to use on you.
-If you like the feeling of penetration, have him use his fingers or a phallic-shaped vibrator to keep penetrating you.
+Have your partner take a breather, then break out a vibrator to use on you.
+If you like the feeling of penetration, have them use their fingers or a phallic-shaped vibrator to keep penetrating you.

 9. Try Outercourse

-In my sex therapy practice, I work with a lot of men who want to last longer.
-One of my favorite tips to give them when they need a break is to pull out and use the head of their penis to rub against their partner’s clitoris.
-This is just a great trick for so many reasons.
-It allows the guy to take a break and bring his arousal levels back down.
+In my sex therapy practice, I work with a lot of people with penises who want to last longer.
+One of my favorite tips to give them when they need a break is to pull out and use the head of their penis to rub against their partner’s clitoris or perineum.
+This is a great trick for so many reasons.
+It allows the penetrative partner to take a break and bring their arousal levels back down.
 But rather than just sitting there feeling awkward, you’re still doing something very erotic.
-Not only that, but it also gives her some much-needed and much-appreciated clitoral stimulation.
+Not only that, but it also gives the receiving partner some much-needed and much-appreciated stimulation.
 Is there any better example of a win-win situation?

 Bhugra, D., & Ahmad, S. (2008).
 Faculty of 1000 evaluation for Canadian and American sex therapists perceptions of normal and abnormal ejaculatory latencies: how long should intercourse last?
 F1000 - Post-Publication Peer Review of the Biomedical Literature. doi: 10.3410/f.1118820.583976